warmcat/lws-esp32-factory/README.md

 ![Factory Setup](https://libwebsockets.org/setup3.png)

-With an empty nvs, the first time this will come up at https://192.168.4.1 in AP mode.
+With an empty nvs, the first time this will come up at http://192.168.4.1 in AP mode, ie at port 80 without SSL since no certs.

 After the DER format SSL certs have been uploaded, everything subsequently is in https.